-Lyme Disease is caused by being bit by infected ticks, most often in their nymphal or immature form.
-Nymphs are about the size of a poppy seed and, because their bite is painless, many people don’t realize that they have been bitten.
+Lyme disease is caused by being bit by infected ticks, most often in their nymphal or immature form.
+Nymphs are about the size of poppy seeds, and because their bites are painless, many people don’t realize that they have been bitten.

-According to the CDC, the number of confirmed or suspected cases of Lyme has more than tripled since 1995, with most reported from 14—located primarily in the Mid-Atlantic, Northeast and Upper Midwest.
-Contrary to popular belief, infection is not always marked by the Lyme “ring”, a circular rash-like pattern that shows up on the skin.
+According to the CDC, the number of confirmed or suspected cases of Lyme has more than tripled since 1995, with most reported in 2014 and located primarily in the Mid-Atlantic, Northeast, and Upper Midwest.
+Contrary to popular belief, infection is not always marked by the Lyme “ring,” a circular, rash-like pattern that shows up on the skin.
 Symptoms can vary in both children and adults.
 Here are some critical signs to watch for:

-• Flu-like illness (fever, chills, sweats, muscles aches, fatigue, nausea and joint pain)
+- Flu-like illness (fever, chills, sweats, muscle aches, fatigue, nausea, and joint pain)

-• Rash: (Fewer than 10% have classic bullseye rash)
+- Rash (fewer than 10 percent have the classic bullseye rash)

-• Talk to your pharmacist about DEET protection on your skin and clothing.
+- Talk with your pharmacist about DEET protection on your skin and clothing.

-• Always do a thorough tick-check after possible exposure—on yourself, clothing and bedding.
+- Always do a thorough check for ticks after possible exposure—on your body, clothing, and bedding.

 IF YOU ARE BITTEN: